Xanax Overdose – Biggest Player In The Benzo Epidemic

-Alprazolam if the generic drug name for Xanax.
+Alprazolam is the generic drug name for Xanax.
 It is in a class of drugs known as benzodiazepines.
-Benzodiazepines enhance the effect of the GABA receptor and the results can cause a sedative, sleep-inducing, anti-anxiety, anticonvulsant, muscle relaxant effect.
+Benzodiazepines enhance the GABA receptor, and the results can cause a sedative, muscle relaxant effect.

-Despite the dangers and death associated with Alprazolam, America continues their running love affair with benzodiazepines.
+Despite the dangers and death associated with Alprazolam, America continues its running love affair with benzodiazepines.

 - According to the government’s National Institute on Drug Abuse (NIH), “between 1996 and 2013, the number of adults who filled a benzodiazepine prescription increased by nearly 70%, from 8.1 million to 13.5 million.”

-As a result of their immense popularity, the number of benzodiazepine overdoses are increasing at a heart-stopping pace.
+As a result of their immense popularity, the number of benzodiazepine overdoses increases at a heart-stopping pace.

 Overdoses involving benzodiazepines went from 1,135 in 1999 to 8,791 in 2015.
 That is a 775% increase.

-Tolerance is a major factor with overdosing on benzodiazepines.
+Tolerance is a significant factor in overdosing on benzodiazepines.
 Some users feel the need to take more than the prescribed amount to achieve effective results.
-This is often how Xanax misuse can lead to abuse, and addiction especially when mixed with other drugs resulting in an overdose.
+It is often how Xanax misuse can lead to abuse, and addiction especially when mixed with other drugs resulting in an overdose.

-According to Dr. Gary Reisfield, professor of psychiatry at the University of Florida, as he explained to CNN News…
+According to Dr. Gary Reisfield, professor of psychiatry at the University of Florida, he explained to CNN News;

 - “The risk of overdose and death from benzodiazepines themselves is generally low-to-moderate in otherwise healthy adults.
 Mixing alcohol or opioids with drugs like Xanax increases their lethality.”

 The amount of Xanax to overdose varies depending on the person’s tolerance, health, age, gender, and length of the ingestion period.

 For otherwise healthy adults, the maximum daily dose of Xanax is not to exceed more than 4 mg.
-In extreme cases, physicians sometimes may prescribe 10 mg a day.
-Based on 10mg being an extreme dosage anything even close to 10mg, would be considered in the “danger zone” for an overdose.
+However, in extreme cases, physicians sometimes may prescribe 10 mg a day.
+Based on 10mg being an excessive dosage, anything even close to 10mg would be considered in the “danger zone” for an overdose.

 - Confusion, slurred speech, and slow reflexes